December is here! This guide will go through what to plant in December in your garden if you live in zones 8-10

-What to Plant in December: Zone 8
+Vegetables to Plant in December for Zone 8

-You can get onion seeds started in December if you live in zone 8.
-Onions that are planted in December should be ready to harvest sometime in between May and July!
+You can get onion seeds started in December if you live in Zone 8.
+Onions that are planted in December should be ready to harvest sometime between late spring in May and July!

 Radishes are another root crop that you can plant in December if you live in zone 8.
 I love slicing up some fresh radishes to put on top of my salads!

 I really enjoy growing lettuce in the fall and winter.
 I appreciate that I don’t have to worry about warmer temperatures making my lettuce bitter!
 Lettuce is pretty hardy and will do well when it’s protected by a hoop house or a low tunnel.

 Kale is one of the hardiest crops out there.
 In fact, if you don’t have a hoop house or low tunnel, kale should do ok when it is protected by some heavy fabric row cover.
 One of the best things about planting kale in the cold is that the cooler temperatures change the taste of kale considerably.
 Kale grown in cooler temperatures is much sweeter and tastes much better!

 Swiss Chard is another very hardy crop!
 You’ll be able to harvest smaller leaves all winter long and then in the spring it will really take off and you’ll get the larger, more traditional leaves.

 Chives are one of the simplest crops to grow on this what to plant in December guide.
 Typically my chives are one of the most neglected crops in my garden, but they still do well every year!